wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ### Hiding a field

 When you set the form to display fields from a field group, all fields are displayed by default.
-If you don't want to hide a field from front-end forms, then you need to set a settings for it.
+If you want to hide a field from front-end forms, then you need to set a settings for it.

 If you use [Meta Box Builder](/extensions/meta-box-builder/) to build the field group, please enable the settings **Hide from front end** from the field's **General** settings tab: